 A guardian can also be appointed to manage a minor’s property until the age of 18.
 This is usually imposed when the child has inherited money or land that needs to be managed until they reach an age where they can manage it by themselves.
 In many cases, surviving parents are assigned as the guardian of a child’s estate, or in some cases, other relatives may be considered.
 Florida law requires a guardian to be appointed when a child acquires property that exceeds $15,000 through an inheritance or insurance settlement.

-Although we commonly think of guardianship of a minor, there are many other instances where a legal guardianship may be established.
+There are many instances where legal guardianship may be established.
 For example, guardianships commonly occur when an aging parent is diagnosed with dementia.
-Also, if someone is in a car accident and enters into a coma, they may need a guardian to watch over them or their assets until they are able to take care of themselves.
-However, if the person already has a power of attorney (POA) that applies to the specific disability, guardianship may not be needed.
+Also, if someone is in a car accident and becomes incapacitated, they may need a guardian to watch over them or their assets until they are able to take care of themselves.
+However, if the person already has a power of attorney (POA) and health care surrogate designation, guardianship may not be needed.
 If the person does have a power of attorney, the person designated in those documents will likely be the caretaker.

-If you are filing a petition for a guardianship, you should speak with an experienced guardianship attorney to fully understand your rights and obligations in the guardianship process.
-The Wheeler Firm handles all facets of guardianship cases so give us a call today to get started.
+If you are filing a petition for guardianship, you should speak with an experienced guardianship attorney to fully understand your rights and obligations in the guardianship process.
+The Wheeler Firm handles all facets of guardianship cases so give us a call (850) 613-6923 today to get started.